Politiwatch/PrivacySpy-API/README.md

 # PrivacySpy API
 The repository contains the source code powering the API service of PrivacySpy.
-It is used for text highlighting based on an individual sentence's importance (assuming the sentence is a part of a privacy policy).
-The Dockerfile is included.
+It is used for text highlighting based on an individual sentence's importance (assuming the sentence is a part of a privacy policy). `Dockerfile` is included.

 ## Installation
 ```